ewpratten/HowToComputer/README.md

 msg	db	'Hello, world!',0xa	;the string len	equ	$ - msg			;length of the string
 ```
 The text after the semicolon is a comment.
-Comments are used to explain what each line of instructions does.
+Comments are used to explain what each line of instruction is doing.
 <br><br>
 Due to the fact that assembly can require special execution commands, I will provide the command I use for each example.
 ```bash